doriansky/LinearAlgebra/README.md

         // In this case the complete solution is Xcomplete = Xparticular + sum( lambda_i * Xspecial_i), with lambda_i ANY real number.
         // in other words, ANY linear combination of the special solutions added to the particular solution is also a solution.
 ```
-#####   If the system is not solvable, a std::nullopt is returned.
-If the system is solvable, there are 4 different scenarios, depending on the matrix rank R, its dimensions (numRows, numCols) and the b-vector:
+ If the system is not solvable, a std::nullopt is returned.
+If the system is solvable, there are 4 different scenarios, depending on the matrix rank $R$, its dimensions $M\times N$ and the b-vector:
-#####   i)      R = numRows and R = numCols     :   In this case the system has unique solution to ANY vector b.
+#####   i)      $R = M$ and $R = N$     :   Matrix is square invertible.
+In this case the system has unique solution to ANY vector $b$.
 ```cpp
     const auto data = std::vector<int>{ 1,0,1,
                                         1,1,0,